Nike carves out South American strategy in consumer focus push

-Feb 6 (Reuters) - Nike Inc on Thursday said it would partner with some South American distributors, as a part of the footwear maker’s wider plan to sell new products directly to consumers faster.
+(Reuters) - Nike Inc (NKE.N) on Thursday said it would partner with some South American distributors, as a part of the footwear maker’s wider plan to sell new products directly to consumers faster.

 The transaction is expected in the third quarter of fiscal 2020, Nike said.